 Article by the Drummond Team

-Managing your training load will be vitally important for all of us; be it if you’re just starting out on your new year resolution to get fit or if you’re an experienced runner who has pencilled in events over the coming months.
-The below information has been provided to help you distinguish between the soreness experienced due to physiological adaptations and the pain which can be detrimental to your goals and therefore requires further assessment.
-Of course, we have also included evidence-based strategies to aid the prevention of injury whilst training.
+The below information is relevant to everyone – both experienced and novice runners.
+This can help you distinguish between the soreness experienced due to physiological adaptations and the pain which can be detrimental to your goals and therefore requires further assessment.
+We have also included evidence-based strategies to aid the prevention of injury whilst training.

 Why do we experience pain?